yasserfarouk/scml-agents/README.rst

 You can get any specific subset of the agents in the library using `get_agents()`.
 This function has the following parameters:

-* version: Either a competition year (2019, 2020, 2021, ....) or the value "contrib" for all other agents
+* version: Either a competition year (2019, 2020, 2021, ....) or the value "contrib" for all other agents.
+You can also pass "all" or "any" to get all agents.
-* track: The track (any, collusion, std, sabotage[only for 2019]).
+* track: The track (any, collusion, std, sabotage[only for 2019], oneshot [from 2021]).
 * qualified_only: If true, only agents that were submitted to SCML and ran in the qualifications round will be returned
 * finalists_only: If true, only agents that were submitted to SCML and passed qualifications will be returned
 * winners_only: If true, only winners of SCML (the given version) will be returned.
+* bird_only: If true, only winners the bird award are returned (new in 2021)
 * top_only: Either a fraction of finalists or the top n finalists with highest scores in the finals of SCML
 * as_class: If true, the agent classes will be returned otherwise their full class names.